mrlafxo/lafx01/content/posts/hackthebox/grandpa.md

 &nbsp;

 # Privilege Escalation
 ## Network Service -> SYSTEM

-Launching the systeminfo command, we can see that the target machine has only one hotfix update installed, meaning that it is probably vulnerable to different exploits.
+Launching the `systeminfo` command, we can see that the target machine has only one hotfix update installed, meaning that it is probably vulnerable to different exploits.
 Like in Granny, we can save that output and pass it to `Windows Exploit Suggester` to check for possible exploits.

-But we already know one working exploit that abuses **Token Kidnapping**, which is an elevation of privilege vulnerability that could allow an attacker to go from authenticated user to *LocalSystem* privileges.
+But we already know (from Granny) one working exploit that abuses the **Token Kidnapping**, technique which is an elevation of privilege vulnerability that could allow an attacker to go from authenticated user to *LocalSystem* privileges.
 An attacker can escalate their privileges on a system if they can control the *SeImpersonatePrivilege* token.
 An attacker would need to be executing code in the context of a Windows service to use this exploit.

 Let's first check the privileges related to our current shell: